NIME-conference/cookbook/Chairs/paper_chair.md

 ## After Submission Deadline

-### Desk reject (week after the deadline)

-This phase helps removing papers that would otherwise take up reviewing time.
-It can be done directly by the paper chair(s) and consist in going through all submissions and checking for :

-- Non-anonymised papers (visible author names, visible institutions, links to videos or websites with visible author names)
-- Papers which are clearly too long
-- Papers which do not use the NIME template
-- Empty or non finalised papers (e.g. with empty or not draft sections)

-All these potential reasons should be explicitely given on the submission page and desk rejects should immediately be notified to the authors (a template can be created in CMT).
-In some cases, authors might respond quickly that fixes for anonymity can be done rapidly, in which case paper chair(s) can accept (or not) a new pdf that they will themselves check for other changes and upload on CMT (it is best not to reopen submissions only for that).

 ### Submission Management

 Even though the submissions change between two deadlines, the first (abstract, title, authors) deadline indicates the maximum number of papers and reviewers/meta-reviewers needed.